Peng Gao

 About Me

 I am an assistant professor of Computer Science at Virginia Tech.
-Previously, I was a postdoctoral researcher in Computer Science at the University of California, Berkeley (with Dawn Song).
+Previously, I was a postdoctoral researcher in Computer Science at UC Berkeley (with Dawn Song).
 I received my Ph.D. and M.A. in Electrical Engineering from Princeton University (with Prateek Mittal, Sanjeev R. Kulkarni).
 I received my B.Eng. in Electrical and Computer Engineering from Shanghai Jiao Tong University.

 I am broadly interested in security and privacy, systems and networking, and AI.
-My research mainly focuses on creating scalable, intelligent, secure, and trustworthy systems and technologies to solve real-world security and privacy challenges.
-The following are some topics that my lab currently focuses on:
+My research focuses on creating scalable, intelligent, secure, and trustworthy systems and technologies to solve real-world security, privacy, and computing challenges.
+Current topics include:

 Education & Experience